php-dev-br/laravel-doc-pt-br/billing.md

     $paymentMethods = $user->paymentMethods();

-By default, this method will return payment methods of every type.
-To retrieve payment methods of a specific type, you may pass the `type` as an argument to the method:
+By default, this method will return payment methods of the `card` type.
+To retrieve payment methods of a different type, you may pass the `type` as an argument to the method:

     $paymentMethods = $user->paymentMethods('sepa_debit');